Nicholas Exton: First term, 1386–7

 Exton was elected Mayor of London on 13 October 1386.
 Within the first few weeks of his term, he made a loan to the crown of the massive sum of £4,000—on behalf of the city—which was to be repaid early the following year.
 Exton's election also had the side-effect of further ensuring the fishmonger's control over the wool subsidy collection.
 Exton had to lead the city through a particularly turbulent time in English politics.
-At the "Wonderful Parliament" in November that year the King's political opponents—the Lords Appellants— attempted to restrict King Richard's authority, and make him accountable to a council of nobles.
+At the "Wonderful Parliament" in November that year the King's critics attempted to restrict King Richard's authority, and make him accountable to a council of nobles.
 During that parliament, the St Albans chronicler, Thomas Walsingham, reports that on one occasion, the King planned on having some of them arrested or even ambushed and killed.
 Exton, the chronicler says, had discovered the plan and pre-warned the Commons, sending a messenger to Westminster.
 Knighton goes so far as to say that the plot was put off solely due to Exton refusing to be party to it.
 Either way, contemporary sources partisan to the Appellants report that Exton's uncooperativeness was responsible for the failure of "palace intrigues".
 The supposed plot against the Appellants must have occurred within weeks of Exton's election as Mayor in October 1387.